How to Start a Scholarship Fund

 1. Identify who you want to support

 Are you interested in helping underrepresented populations obtain college degrees?
-Or, maybe you have a passion for supporting female adults in science and technology?
+Or, maybe you have a passion for supporting female adults in science and technology.
 The first step in setting up a scholarship fund is identifying the students you want to support.
-Community foundations are great resources if you need information on community needs and opportunities.
+Community foundations are great resources for information on community needs and opportunities.

 2. Decide what to give